 In respect of the foreign currency transactions, the Company does not hedge the exposures since the management believes that the same is insignificant in nature and also it will be offset to some extent by the corresponding receivables and payables.

-41. Capital management (A) Risk Management
+41 Capital management (A) Risk management

 The Company's objectives when managing capital are to:

-• safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and
+• safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders; and

 • maintain an optimal capital structure to reduce the cost of capital.

 The Company monitors its capital by using gearing ratio, which is net debt divided by total equity.
 Net debt includes non-current and current borrowings net of cash and cash equivalents.
-Total equity comprises of equity share capital, security premium, general reserve, other comprehensive income and retained earnings.
+Total equity comprises of equity share capital, securities premium, general reserve, other comprehensive income and retained earnings.

-43. Contingent liabilities (claims against the company not acknowledged as debt)
+43 Contingent liabilities and commitmentsA.
+Contingent liabilities (claims against the company not acknowledged as debt)

-(ii) The Honourable Supreme Court, had passed a decision on 28 February 2019 in relation to inclusion of certain allowances within the scope of "Basic wages" for the purpose of determining contribution to provident fund under the Employees' Provident Funds & Miscellaneous Provisions Act, 1952.
-The Company, has been advised to wait for further clarifications in this matter in order to reasonably assess the impact on its financial statements, if any.
+(ii) The Honourable Supreme Court, had passed a judgment on 28 February 2019 in relation to inclusion of certain allowances within the scope of "Basic wages" for the purpose of determining contribution to provident fund under the Employees' Provident Funds and Miscellaneous Provisions Act, 1952.
+The Company had been advised to wait for further clarifications in this matter in order to reasonably assess the impact on its financial statements, if any.
 Accordingly, the applicability of the judgement to the Company, with respect to the period and the nature of allowances to be covered, and resultant impact on the past provident fund liability, cannot be reasonably ascertained, at present.
 From November 2020, the Company has started making the deduction and payment of provident fund basis the revised definition of "basic wages".
 For the period 1 April 2019 to 31 October 2020 the Company has recognised a provision of ^ 14 lakhs as per the revised definition, for which it is awaiting further clarifications before depositing the same with the authorities.

-(iii) Other money for which the company is contingently liable - Income tax matters For Assessment year 2017-18:
+(iii) Other money for which the company is contingently liable - Income tax matters For Assessment Year 2017-18:

-Income tax demand raised of ^ 26 lakhs under Section 143(3) of the IT Act for AY 2017-18 for non collection of tax collected at source (TCS) and double disallowance of loss on sale of property, plant and equipment.
-This dispute is pending at the forum of Assistant Commissioner of Income tax - Mumbai.
+Income tax demand raised of ^ 26 lakhs under Section 143(3) of the IT Act for AY 2017-18 for non collection of Tax Collected at Source (TCS) and double disallowance of loss on sale of property, plant and equipment.
+This dispute is pending at the forum of Assistant Commissioner of Income Tax - Mumbai.
 In view of the facts of the case, the Company does not expect any liability in this regard.

 Notes: